Wendell Brunious

-Wendell Brunious (born October 27, 1954, New Orleans) is an American jazz trumpeter and bandleader.
+Wendell Brunious (born October 27, 1954) is an American trumpet player and bandleader associated with the jazz music of New Orleans.

-Born on October 27, 1954, Brunious was born into a Louisiana Creole family, the son of Nazimova "Chinee" Santiago and John "Picket" Brunious, Sr., a trumpeter who studied at Juilliard and played with the Onward Brass Band, Young Tuxedo Brass Band, and Paul Barbarin, and who arranged for Billy Eckstine and Cab Calloway.
-Brunious' brother John Brunious, Jr., was another notable New Orleans jazz trumpeter and a predecessor as bandleader of Preservation Hall Jazz Band.
+Wendell was born on October 27, 1954 in New Orleans, Louisiana, to John Brunious Sr. and Nazimova (née Santiago).
+His father, a nephew of Paul Barbarin, played trumpet with Barbarin's band and later helped revive the Onward Brass Band.
+Brunious' brother, John Brunious Jr., was another notable New Orleans jazz trumpeter and a predecessor as bandleader of Preservation Hall Jazz Band.
 His nephew is Mark Braud, a successor as bandleader of Preservation Hall Jazz Band.

 Brunious sang in Chief John and the Mahogany Hall Stompers in the 1960s, a group in which his father was also a member.
 He began on trumpet at age 11 and played at Paul Barbarin's funeral.
 He studied at Southern University (where he played with Danny Barker) and played dance music in clubs on Bourbon Street in the middle of the 1970s.